-Yeast S. cerevisiae possesses more than ten different transporters for cations K+, Na+ and H+ localized in the plasma membrane (ensuring import and export of cations from cells) or in membranes of intracellular organelles (participating in the transport of cations among the cytosol and cell organelles).
-By characterization of particular transporters, we try to understand how eukaryotic cells adapt to continuous changes of ions concentrations in their extracellular environment.
+The best-studied model of eukaryotic cells is the yeast Saccharomyces cerevisiae.
+It is able to survive in environments with various pH and it tolerates a broad range of cation concentrations.
+Inside the cell, in the cytosol, concentrations of K+ and Na+ cations must be tightly regulated.
+To cope with this, yeast cells possess more than ten different transporters for K+, Na+, and H+ localized in the plasma membrane (ensuring import and export) or in membranes of intracellular organelles (transporting cations between cytosol and cell organelles).
+By characterizing particular transporters, we try to understand how eukaryotic cells adapt to changes in ion concentrations in their environment.

 Transport systems for K+ and Na+ in the yeast S. cerevisiae (* transport systems in which characterization we have participated).

 Genes for particular transporters can be deleted in S. cerevisiae cells.
 Our laboratory possesses a large collection of yeast strains with deletions of genes for a single transport system or with combinations of these deletions.
 Yeast strains lacking their own transport systems serve us for heterologous expression and studying transporters from higher organisms (plant, animal or human).